RajathPatilKulkarni/css-learning/README.md

 ## Project Structure

 The repository is organized into several directories, each representing a project created per module.
-Each directory primarily contains an `index.html` file for the HTML structure.
-Most directories also contain a `styles.css` file for the CSS styling:
+Each directory primarily contains an `index.html` file for the HTML structure and a `styles.css` file for the CSS styling.

+- `Comprehensive Web Design`: Contains the `index.html` and `styles.css` files for building a comprehensive webpage.
 - `Portfolio Page`: Contains the `index.html` and `styles.css` files for building a portfolio webpage.
 - `Product Showcase Page`: Contains the `index.html` and `styles.css` files for creating a product showcase webpage.
 - `Responsive Multi Column Layout`: Contains the `index.html` and `styles.css` files for implementing a responsive multi-column layout using CSS.